17 Ways to Stay Sane Through the Toddler Years

 Let the Mess Be

-Accept that your home will look like a toy tornado hit.
-It’s okay.
-Step over the blocks, laugh at the crayon streaks, and focus on the memories being made.
-Cheerios under the couch?
-Call it modern art.
+Accept that your home is in a rather abysmal condition due to the aforementioned toy tornado that just hit.
+A step over the blocks, a laugh at the crayon-draped wall, and memories made.
+Is Cheerio on the floor beneath the couch?
+Just consider it a piece of modern art.

 Simplify Mealtime